typeplate/starter-kit/README.md

 &sect; **Package Management** : [Bower](http://twitter.github.com/bower)

-To keep track of our packages and allow for easy updating we use [Bower](http://twitter.github.com/bower) Package Manager which installs all components in the "components" directory of this project.
-In order to install bower you must first have Node and npm installed on your machine.
-Once Node and npm are installed simply run the command below  (which works on both Windows/Mac and one of the reasons why we chose it).
+In order to install bower you must first have [Node](http://nodejs.org) and [npm](https://npmjs.org) installed on your machine.
+Once [Node](http://nodejs.org) and [npm](https://npmjs.org) are installed simply run the command below  (which works on both Windows/Mac and one of the reasons why we chose it).

 	npm install bower -g